Rick Elzinga: Career

-Junior Career
+Junior career

 Elzinga first came to international attention in the EMX150 class of the 2014 European Motocross Championship, finishing second overall at the opening round as a wildcard after winning the opening race.
 Outside of this he was competing on an 85cc motorcycle mainly, riding at the EMX85 championship in Finland and finishing ninth overall.
 He continued competing on an 85 for 2015 and at that years EMX85 championship in Latvia, he managed to win the opening race.
 Elzinga did not finish the second race, meaning he ended seventh overall.
 On the back of this, he finished fifth overall in the 85 class of that year's FIM Motocross Junior World Championship in Spain.

-He moved up to compete onboard a 125 machine in 2016.
-In that year's EMX125 class, he achieved multiple points scoring finishes across the season, with a best of eighth in the second race in Mantova.
+He moved up to compete on board a 125 machine in 2016.
+In that year's EMX125 class, he achieved multiple points scoring finishes across the season, with a best of eighth in the second race in Mantua.
 For the 2017 European Motocross Championship, Elzinga's team, MJC Yamaha, was made Yamaha's official team in the EMX125 championship.
 He again had several points scoring finishes but missed two rounds, achieving a best position of sixth in the first race in Belgium.
 In addition to this, Elzinga was able to finish ninth overall in the 125 class of 2017 Junior World Championship, with a fifth in the second race improving his final overall result.

 Elzinga broke both wrists in the 2018 Internazionli d'Italia pre-season championship meant a late start to the 2018 European Motocross Championship.
 He was only able to ride three rounds of the series, but managed to take his first two EMX125 overall podiums in two of those.
 Elzinga made the long trip to Australia for the that season's Junior World Championship, where he finished sixth overall.